-I grew up in Pennsylvania and Washington State.
-I worked for three years in book publishing before leaving to go to graduate school.
+I grew up in Pennsylvania and Washington State and went to college in Portland, Oregon.
+I worked for three years in scholarly book publishing before leaving to go to graduate school.
 I received my Ph.D. in American studies from Yale in 2007.

-Now, somewhat to my astonishment, I find myself writing a biography, a genre not typically associated with narrative.
-But the life I am researching is a life dominated by books and reading, and I feel quite at home within it.
-Katharine Sergeant White was the first fiction editor of the New Yorker and the invisible hand behind an important roster of writers who shaped twentieth-century American literature.
-This biography will read over her shoulder, to peer into the extremely intimate relationships she created to help make the writing life possible.
-I will argue for the importance of her forgotten work, and will make a larger argument about women readers as the drivers of literary culture as they responded to the likes of Janet Flanner, Mary McCarthy, Elizabeth Bishop, Jean Stafford, Nadine Gordimer, Marianne Moore, Elizabeth Taylor, May Sarton, Louise Bogan, Emily Hahn, Christine Weston, Maeve Brennan, and Kay Boyle.
+And that's why I'm writing a biography of Katharine Sergeant White, the first fiction editor of the New Yorker, because what is an editor but someone who puts her reading into action?
+This biography will read over Katharine's shoulder, peering into the extremely intimate relationships she created to help make the writing life possible for dozens of women and men.
+I will argue for the importance of her forgotten work, and will make a larger argument about women readers as the drivers of literary culture.
 If I do my job right, you’ll come away from this book understanding a little bit more about why you like the books you do.
 The biography is forthcoming (not soon) from Houghton Mifflin Harcourt.
-Title suggestions welcome.

 I live in upstate New York in a 170-year-old farmhouse with two teenagers, a rowdy puppy, and my husband, Jay Farmer.
 I also proudly serve on the Executive Board of my local indie cooperative bookstore, Buffalo Street Books.